rafaelsales/smooth_queue/README.md

   end
 end

-SmoothQueue.backfill! # Check for messages to process since the app went down
+SmoothQueue.loop_async! # Starts a very lightweight thread that monitor the queues
 ```

 ### Process messages and tell SmoothQueue when it's done